kkarthick12/ScooterRecommendation/README.md

 # ScooterRecommendation
-This project analyzes electric scooter reviews from Amazon and YouTube, combining web scraping, API data, NLP, and sentiment analysis for a comprehensive market sentiment and consumer perception overview.
+This project analyzes electric scooter reviews from Amazon and YouTube, combining web scraping, API data, NLP, LLM models (GPT-4) and sentiment analysis for a comprehensive market sentiment and consumer perception overview.

 ### Overall Project Scope: